-In response to the shutdown of all live performance, we asked artist to submit proposals for work with South Asian dance at its core, which explored interesting and innovative ways in which audiences could continue to enjoy this art form in a situation where communities could not come together to experience dance in the same way.
+In response to the shutdown of all live performance in 2020, we asked artists to submit proposals for work with South Asian dance at its core which explored interesting and innovative ways in which audiences could continue to enjoy this art form in a situation where communities could not come together to experience dance in the same way.

-The recipients of our Seed Commissions took their project ideas in a number of different directions, with two of the films eventually being featured in Akademi’s first ever online dance-film festival in early 2021.
-Read more about the recipients and the themes they explored below.
+The recipients of our Seed Commissions in 2020 took their project ideas in a number of different directions, with two of the films eventually being featured in Akademi’s first ever online dance-film festival in early 2021.
+Discover the recipients and the themes they explored below.

 Virtual Ghost lets you experience a digital projection injection of South Asian movement into the diaspora of local Leicester, which promises to amaze you with a never seen before experience of your space.
 Created by Kesha Raithatha & InkMilk – enduring collaborators who have now seized the challenge of turning unconventional and ignored public spaces into a stage by creating site specific work in a virtual space.